 Digitally recorded forensic interviews, observed by investigators, are provided so children can share their stories in a safe and neutral setting, guided by specialists who are trained to talk to children and adolescents – minimizing the trauma of multiple interviews.

-Each year, Children’s Center conducts medical assessments and interviews for more than 400 Clackamas County children who are suspected victims of abuse and neglect—while providing resources, referrals, or other support to more than 300 additional families.
+Each year, Children’s Center conducts medical assessments and interviews for more than 450 Clackamas County children who are suspected victims of abuse and neglect—as well as providing resources, referrals, or other support to more than 300 additional families.

 Children’s Center is a trusted source for information and referrals related to child abuse intervention and prevention.
 The Center’s clinical staff regularly fields inquiries from community members, parents, medical and education professionals, and referring partners or agencies seeking advice or access to resources for a variety of child safety concerns.

 Children’s Center is the designated medical provider for Clackamas County children when injuries are suspected to be the result of physical abuse.
 Under Karly’s Law, these children must be seen within 48-hours of when the injury was documented.